brunosan/brunosan.eu/_posts/blog/2013-01-17-upgrading-world-data-bank.md

 countries, like India, China, Russia, USA ...

-What I'm proposing, and is the direction I´m planning to develop at GAIN, is a *organic resolution* protocol:
+What I'm proposing, and is the direction I´m planning to develop at GAIN, is an *organic resolution* protocol:

 * There is a background
 database with all available measures, at all available resolutions, as